PsySuck/loki/docs/sources/fundamentals/architecture/deployment-modes/_index.md

 The simple scalable deployment mode requires a load balancer in front of Loki, which directs `/loki/api/v1/push` traffic to the write nodes.

 All other requests go to the read nodes.
 Traffic should be sent in a round robin fashion.

+If you are using triple mode - these paths should be sent to the backend:
+`/loki/api/v1/rules
+/api/prom/rules
+/prometheus/api/v1/rules
+/prometheus/api/v1/alerts`

 The simple scalable deployment of Loki can scale to several TBs of logs per day and more.